27 Must-Know New Grad Nurse Do's and Don'ts

 Resources for new grad nurses wanting to change jobs:

 For the new grad nurse wanting to learn how to resign from a position check out 5 Important Tips For Quitting Your Nursing Job.

 All need new grad nurses will at some point need to learn how to write a resignation letter.
-Check out Example of a Nurse Resignation Letter.
+Check out Example of a Resignation Letter for Nurses (Template).

-For the new grad nurse wanting to know how to start a new job the right way check out Starting a New Nurse Job
+For the new grad nurse wanting to know how to start a new job the right way check out 9 Brilliant Tips for Starting a New Nurse Job

 That goes for your techs.
 A good tech is worth their weight in gold.
 A good tech can make your life so much easier.
 Take care of those techs.
 That also goes for housekeeping or anybody else you might think as a subordinate.
 Everybody has a job to do.
 Nobodies job is more important than the other, just different.
 We all play different, yet vital parts in carrying out our goal, which is to provide exceptional patient care.

 You are going to make mistakes.
 That’s to be expected.
-The worst possible thing you can do is to lie about it because the likelihood you are going to get away with the lie is slim to none.
+The worst possible thing you can do is to lie about it, the likelihood you are going to get away with the lie is slim to none.
 If it’s a big mistake you potentially put the patients life in danger.
-If it’s small mistake you just look dumb.
+If it’s a small mistake you just look dumb.
 The end result is a loss of credibility and especially for healthcare which demands a lot of trust.
 Nurses are voted regularly as some of the most trusted professions, and lying doesn’t look good.
-At that point the likelihood you will get fired is really high even if you weren’t going to in the first place.
+If your boss finds out that you lied about a mistake, the likelihood you will get fired is really high even if you weren’t going to in the first place.

 Once you start getting comfortable with your nursing practice you are going to be tempted to join one committee after the other.
 You just got your freedom back after you graduated from nursing school.
 Don’t give it all away so quickly again!